 It’s crucial that web hosting providers stay up to date with the ongoing changes and the latest hosting trends.
 Website owners should follow these trends as well if they want their hosting infrastructure to be up to par with today’s best.

-1. Cloud Hosting Is On The Rise
+1. Cloud Hosting is On the Rise

 Instead of relying solely on physical data centers, the world is gradually starting to switch to cloud computing.
-Some predictions say the global public cloud service market will most likely reach $338.8 billion in 2021.

 In addition, some tech giants, such as Google and Alibaba, have delved into cloud hosting a long time ago and even offer essential cloud solutions to their customers for free.